iree-org/iree/docs/developing_iree/e2e_benchmarking.md

 name of the `.tflite` graph that you need to benchmark _may_ be different from the name of the trace that you want to benchmark, but you can use `cat` on the `graph_path` file to verify the correct `.tflite` filename if you're unsure.

+Tips: Sometimes `benchmark_tool` falls back to use CPU even when `use_gpu` is set.
+To get more information, you can turn on traces in the tool by `adb shell setprop debug.tflite.trace 1`.

 ### Profile